We’ve all heard the phrase ‘3rd degree murder’ used in countless American cop shows, but does this concept exist in Australian law?

 Have You Been Charged With Murder or Manslaughter?

 If you have been charged with murder or manslaughter, is is important to seek legal advice immediately.

 At Guest Lawyers, our team has extensive experience defending those charged with homicide-related offences, and will be able to assist you in creating an effective defence strategy.

-We offer free initial consultations (including in prisons) to assist with murder or manslaughter charges, and act for all persons required to appear before the Magistrates and Supreme Court.
+We offer initial consultations (including in prisons) to assist with murder or manslaughter charges, and act for all persons required to appear before the Magistrates and Supreme Court.
 We also conduct appeals in the Court of Appeal and High Court.